 With the answers to these key questions in hand, you will be better prepared to make a smart purchase.

 Features & Specs to Look out For When Buying an Impact Wrench

 So now you’ve answered those questions, how do you know if you are making a good purchase that matches your needs?
 Here’s how to use and interpret the features and specs of your impact wrench.

 - Grip Type: A ‘pistol grip’ is held like a gun.
 However, ‘inline grip’ is held parallel to the driving direction.
 Pistol grip is typically more comfortable, but inline delivers more force from the user

 - Power source: You will see corded, cordless/battery operated and pneumatic/air compressed models.
-We look at this more closely in our best air impact wrenches guide.

 - Output torque: This indicates the power delivered by the wrench.
 The higher the torque, the stronger the power- but this should always be balanced to use.
 Remember, bigger isn’t always better.

 - Drive size: The drive size tells you the size of the nut the impact wrench can handle, and what nut sets you will be able to use with the wrench.
 So you should always match this carefully to your vehicle or typical use.